How To Engrave A Beer Mug With A Handle

 Laser Engraving Machine

-A laser engraving machine is a fantastic tool for engraving, the type of laser you select is essential for laser engraving glass.
+A laser engraving machine is a fantastic tool for engraving; the type of laser you select is essential for laser engraving glass.
 The best kind of laser engraver for glass is a Co2 laser.
-Co2 laser engravers come in many brands, sizes, and price ranges, which I won’t go into in this article.
-I use an Epilog Fusion 24 with their rotary attachment, which works fantastic.
+Co2 laser engravers come in many brands, sizes, and price ranges, which I won’t explore in this article.
+I use an Epilog Fusion 24 with a rotary attachment, which works fantastic.
 However, there are many brands of laser engravers out there.

-The engraving machine you select will need to have a rotary attachment available; this is an attachment that fits onto the laser and works in tandem with your laser to rotate the glass as the laser does its work.
+The engraving machine you select will need a rotary attachment available; it fits onto the laser and works in tandem with your laser to rotate the glass as the laser does its work.

 Fume Extractor

-When you laser etch glass or cut anything with a laser, there will be fumes and particles that must be captured, so they don’t wind up in your lungs or the lungs of others.
+When you laser etch glass or cut anything with a laser, fumes and particles must be captured so they don’t wind up in your lungs or the lungs of others.
 I use the Filtrabox Expand 2, and it’s been working great.
 You attach the hose to the back of your laser engraving machine, and the fume extractor will use vacuum pressure to remove any fumes and particles from inside your device while you work.

-Having a fume extractor is a crucial part of any engraving shop; other methods use an external vent that shoots the fumes out outside your home or business.
+A fume extractor is a crucial part of any engraving shop; other methods use an external vent that shoots the fumes out outside your home or business.
 I don’t know about you, but I would not want to live next to someone shooting toxic fumes at my house or business.
-The Filtrabox fume extractor has several filters built-in, and it vacuums the air into these filters, and you get clear air instead of toxic fumes in your home or office.
+The Filtrabox fume extractor has several filters built-in, and it vacuums the air into these filters.
+You get clean air instead of toxic fumes in your home or office.

 Safety Concerns

-Always make sure you follow any safety guidelines provided by any equipment you are using before, during, or after the engraving process.
-Besides the fume extractor already mentioned above, wearing eye protection is a great idea.
+Always follow any safety guidelines provided by any equipment you use before, during, or after the engraving process.
+Besides the fume extractor mentioned above, eye protection is a great idea.
 The color and type of eye protection are determined by the kind of laser you are using, so you will want to consult the user manual to follow all their recommended safety guidelines.

 Rotary Tool

 You can use several Rotary tools for engraving beer mugs or most cylindrical objects, but the two main rotary tools are the chuck and the Rotary.
-The chuck version is usually a little more expensive, so I’m going to be speaking about the rotary tool in this article.
+The chuck version is usually a little more expensive; therefore, I will discuss the rotary tool in this article.
 The rotary tool plugs into the laser engraving machine, usually on the inside of the device.
-You then place the beer mug on the Rotary, and it will sync with the machine to turn it precisely at the correct intervals to engrave the glass.
+You then place the beer mug on the Rotary, which will sync with the machine to turn it precisely at the correct intervals to engrave the glass.

 Creating The Layout Template

-If you know a bit about graphic design you might be able to create your template without the help of someone else.
-A beer mug template is used to layout your engraving project to send to your laser engraver.
+If you know a bit about graphic design, you might be able to create your template without the help of someone else.
+A beer mug template outlines your engraving project to send to your laser engraver.
 For different-sized glasses, a different template should be utilized.
 If you are not a graphic designer, I recommend finding a template similar to the one you require on Etsy.com, as it will make your life much easier.

 Setting Up The Laser